P2T: Pyramid Pooling Transformer for Scene Understanding

 \myPara{Experimental setup.} In this section, we perform ablation studies to analyze the efficacy of each design choice in P2T.
 We evaluate the performance of model variants on semantic segmentation and image classification.
 Due to the limited computational resources, we only train each model variant on the ImageNet dataset \cite{russakovsky2015imagenet} for 100 epochs, while other training settings keep the same as in \secref{sec:exp_classification}.
 Then, we fine-tune the ImageNet-pretrained model on the ADE20K dataset \cite{zhou2017scene} with the same training settings as in \secref{sec:exp_sematicseg}.

-\myPara{Pyramid pooling.} To validate the significance of using multiple pooling ratios, we evaluate the performance of P2T with one/two/four parallel pooling operations.
+\myPara{Multiple pyramid pooling ratios.} To validate the significance of using multiple pooling ratios, we conduct experiments to evaluate the performance of P2T with one/two/four parallel pooling operations.
 The baseline is P2T-Small without relative positional encoding, IRB, and overlapping patch embedding.
 The results are shown in \tabref{tab:abla_pool_ratios}.
-As can be seen, the single pooling operation with a large pooling ratio (\eg, 16, 24) has a large squeezed ratio for the sequence length but results in very poor performance for both image classification and semantic segmentation.
-However, when the single pooling operation is with a pooling ratio $\le 12$, the performance will saturate if we further decrease the pooling ratio.
+As can be seen, the single pooling operation with a large pooling ratio (\eg, 16, 24) has a large squeezed ratio for the sequence length.
+Still, it results in very poor performance for both image classification and semantic segmentation.
+However, when the single pooling operation is with a pooling ratio $\le 12$, the performance will be saturated if we further decrease the pooling ratio.
 When we adopt two parallel pooling operations, even with a high squeezed ratio, the performance still becomes better for both image classification and semantic segmentation.
 When we have four parallel pooling operations, we can derive the best performance with the comparable squeezed ratio for the pooling ratio of 8 (the setting in PVT \cite{wang2021pyramid}).